OlivettaDataGarden/dg-the-datagarden/README.rst

 When called without parameters, the API returns data using default settings, which in this case yields 5 records.
 You can customize your data retrieval by specifying parameters such as time periods, period types, and data sources.
-For a complete list of available parameters, check the :doc:`regional_data_model` documentation.

 The DataGarden Regional DataModel